inzamamshajahan/inzamamshajahan/README.md

-Sure!
-Here's the README content in Markdown format that you can copy and paste:

 # Hi there! 👋 I'm Muhammed Inzamam

 I'm a passionate **Data Engineer** specializing in building secure, scalable, and cost-effective data warehouses.
 My expertise lies in **AWS**, **Python**, **Snowflake**, and **ETL processes**.